o19s/ubi/docs/schema/event-properties-event_attributes-properties-position.md

 https://o19s.github.io/ubi/schema/event.schema.json#/properties/event_attributes/properties/position
 ```

-structure that contains information on the location of the event origin, such as screen x,y coordinates, or the nth object out of 10 results, ....
+Structure that contains information on the location of the event origin, such as screen x,y coordinates, or the nth object out of 10 results.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------ |